cubert-hyperspectral/cuvis.ai.examples/EfficientAD/README.md

 ## Results

-With the given model weights and dataset, we reached a 0.93 image-AUROC and a 0.91 pixel-Auroc.
+With the given model weights and dataset, we reached a 0.93 image-AUROC and a 0.91 pixel-AUROC.
 Most of the anomalies were detected correctly, only some were hardly detectable by the model.

 ![inference ROC](../pictures/AUROC_Class.jpg)